Hellesdon, Norfolk

 Hellesdon’s transport links are one of its strongest selling points.
 The A1067 (Fakenham Road) provides a direct route into Norwich city centre in 10 to 15 minutes.
 The Northern Distributor Road (NDR/Broadland Northway) is accessible from the north side, connecting to the A47 and giving quick access to the Norwich Research Park, the N&N Hospital, and routes east towards the coast.

 Bus services are excellent by Norfolk standards.
 First Norwich runs frequent services along Reepham Road and Drayton Road into the city centre, with buses every 10 to 15 minutes during peak hours.
-This makes car-free commuting genuinely viable, which is rare for Norwich suburbs.
+This makes car-free commuting viable, which is rare for Norwich suburbs.
 Norwich railway station is a 15-minute bus ride or drive, with regular services to London Liverpool Street (under 2 hours), Cambridge, and Ely.

 What Is Day-to-Day Life Like in Hellesdon?